redwoodturners/redcow-landingpage/README.md

+# RedCoW Landing page

+The landing page for the Redwood Coast Woodturners.

+Developed from...
 # landing-page-boilerplate

 A pure client-side landing page template that you can freely fork, customize, host and link to your own domain name (e.g. using Github Pages).